A character has an expert-level understanding of magical theory and applications — too bad they can't use the magic themselves.

 - While she never personally studied magic, Kobayashi from Miss Kobayashi's Dragon Maid demonstrated herself to be a master of magical theory in chapter 65 when she got first place on a high ranking magic exam.
 This is due to the fact that the magic system is almost identical to the programming languages she uses at her job (the former having been used as the basis for the latter In-Universe).

-- Nasuverse: Waver Velvet, later known as Lord El-Melloi II, is a magus who has excellent knowledge of magical theory but is incapable of all but the simplest spells (partly due to being a first-generation magus who lacks access to a family Magic Crest).
+- Nasuverse: Waver Velvet, later known as Lord El-Melloi II, is a magus who has excellent knowledge of magical theory but is incapable of all but the simplest spells because of the way magic power is developed.
+Typically, a family passes down a Magic Crest that takes generations to develop, but Waver is only a third-generation mage and the first in his line who studied magic seriously.
 In Fate/Zero, as a student, he still manages to find Caster's base before anyone else — by collecting water samples from around town and performing the mana equivalent of a litmus test.
-As an adult he's become one of the Clock Tower's most popular lecturers: while cranky, he's excellent at breaking down complex concepts so that they're easy to understand, and his background enables him to speak to students as equals.
+As an adult, he's become one of the Clock Tower's most popular lecturers: while cranky, he's excellent at breaking down complex concepts so that they're easy to understand, and his background enables him to speak to students as equals.

-- In the Advance Generation of the anime, May's brother Max is too young to be a trainer, but he studies Pokémon day and night, and is more knowledgeable about the Hoenn region and its creatures than anyone else on the team.
+- In Pokémon the Series: Ruby and Sapphire, May's brother Max is too young to be a trainer, but he studies Pokémon day and night, and is more knowledgeable about the Hoenn region and its creatures than anyone else on the team...or so he says.

 - Team Rocket's Meowth often keeps Jessie and James updated on Pokémon moves and types, and being one himself, can even translate what they say for them.
 Since he spent most of his life learning to be sapient, however, his own abilities as a Pokémon are limited, making him an ineffective battler most of the time.

-- Ran To Haiiro No Sekai: Tamaso-sensei is a Muggle Born of Mages, but that doesn't stop her from being the leading expert on magic in the story.
+- Ran And The Gray World: Tamaso-sensei is a Muggle Born of Mages, but that doesn't stop her from being the leading expert on magic in the story.

 - Prodigy from X-Men has the knowledge of every person he's ever met up to losing his mutation.
 This includes powerful sorcerers and mages.
 While he describes magic as too irrational to use, he manages to feint a spell that scares a universe devouring horror long enough to escape her.